Positive representations of non-simply-laced split real quantum groups: Introduction

 \section{Introduction}

-In this paper, we give the construction of the positive principal series representations for the quantum group $\cU_{q}(\g_\R)$ and its modular double where $\g$ is of type $B_n$, $C_n$, $F_4$ or $G_2$, generalizing our recent work \cite{Ip} on the simply-laced case, thus completing the constructions corresponding to simple $\g$ of all types.
-The transcendental relations play an important role in the non simply-laced case, where it becomes a key tool to realize the generators of the Langlands dual in a very direct way.
-This will be explained below.
+In this paper, we give the construction of the positive principal series representations for the quantum group $\cU_{q}(\g_\R)$ and its modular double where $\g$ is of non-simply-laced type $B_n$, $C_n$, $F_4$ or $G_2$, generalizing our recent work \cite{Ip} on the simply-laced case, thus completing the constructions corresponding to simple $\g$ of all types.
+The transcendental relations that were part of the axioms in the simply-laced case, relates the quantum group $\cU_q(\g_\R)$ with its Langlands dual $\cU_{\til[q]}({}^L\g_\R)$ in the non simply-laced case.
+This might be considered as the simplest realization of the Langlands dual pair, given by a single analytic relation.